kevinli-webbertech/webbertech_site/13F/edgar_sec/README.md

 https://www.sec.gov/files/company_tickers.json

-### Task3: Write another Util function with Pandas
+### Task3: Write another Util function with Pandas (yangyang)

 **https://www.sec.gov/Archives/edgar/data/1067983/000095012325002701/xslForm13F_X02/39042.xml** (High priority)

-Just pandas import the link, aggregate using groupBy companies on columns 4 and 5.
+Just pandas import the above link, aggregate using groupBy companies on columns 4 and 5.
 Verify total holding and total value of each stock of the top 5 using third party website or resources.
 Try to understand 13F format.